095056/Luis/Mirrors.md

 ## Mirrors by [Xeffyr](https://github.com/xeffyr)

-Updated hourly.
+Synchronized manually, update time may vary.
 Only for installations running Android 7.0 and higher.

 Uses [CloudFlare](https://www.cloudflare.com/) CDN to improve download speed and reduce server load as it can provide only 100 mbps.
 My mirror inaccessible in countries where CloudFlare is blocked, sorry.

-Firewalling has been enabled.
-Only allows legit download requests made with `apt` v2.1.15+ and only from Termux application.
+`main.termux-mirror.ml` is hosted over IPFS.

 |Repository|sources.list entry                                               |
 |:---------|:----------------------------------------------------------------|